Select Page

 Directions Hearing

-• An adjournment for a short period of time if the parties appear to be close to reaching an agreement;
+• An adjournment if the parties appear close to agreement

 Interim Hearing

-An interim hearing is a mini family court hearing (approximately 15 to 30 minutes) where parties ask the court to make interim orders which remain in place until are ratified (made final) or set aside at a future hearing.
+An Interim Hearing is a short hearing (usually 15–30 minutes) where the Court makes temporary orders.
+These interim orders remain in place until final orders are made or until they are varied or set aside at a later hearing.

-• Who can live in the family home;
+• Exclusion orders, including who may live in the family home

-These hearings as set down when the parties need more time to make submissions to the Judge in support of the orders they are seeking.
+An Argument Hearing is required when the parties need more time to make detailed submissions to the Judge about the orders they are seeking.
+This may be necessary where:

 Contact Us